-The house was built about 1897 in local buff-colored brick, the brick likely supplied by John G. Ahlin's relatives who owned the Ahlin and Sons Brickworks down the road on Main Street West.
-The house is constructed in a Greek Revival style with hooded windows and with many with strong elements of the Queen Anne Revival style that include turned rear porch posts, picture windows and stained glass, and a front entry transom.
-A porch is on the rear, and the footprint of a former, larger ornate porch can be seen across the front side of the house.
-To the rear and west of the house is a small 19th Century barn and stable.
-John G. Ahlin died on Dec.
-22, 1907 and the house remained in the ownership of his wife and heirs until Emma's death on Apr.21, 1948.
-John Ahlin and his wife Emma are buried in the East Union Cemetery.
+309 Main Street West.
+Built on several lots about 1897 in local buff-colored brick, it probably replaced a smaller ca. 1882 house built by Andrew R. Anderson.
+The building is constructed in a Greek Revival style with hooded windows and with many with strong elements of the Queen Anne Revival style that include turned rear porch posts, picture windows and stained glass, and a front entry transom.
+A porch is on the rear, and the shadow of a former similar, but larger, ornate porch can be seen across the front side of the house.
+To the rear and west of the house is a 19th Century barn and stable.

 401 Main Street West, Severin and Sarah Bom House.
 The oldest portion of the house, located on the west end, was built about 1860 in a two-story Greek Revival style and moved to the present location about 1928.
 The oldest part of the building building, the west side, features a fine period recessed entry with sidelights and transom, similar to those found on Carver houses at 320 Ash Street and 120 Third Street East.
-Also featured are broken pedimented gables, and six-over-six paned windows.
+Also featured are broken pedimented gables, and six over six paned windows.
 The eastern portion of the house was added in about 1934 and the garage and breezeway connection date to the 1960s or 1970s.
 The earliest part of the house is believed to be the only surviving structure from old First Street in Carver, which once ran parallel to Main Street on the south side of the present day flood dike.
-The original Mirriam red rock foundation could long be seen in the trees on the other side of the dike and a bit west of the house's present location until it disappeared during the building of the present pumping station.
+The original Mirriam red rock foundation can still be seen in the trees on the other side of the dike and a bit west of the house's present location.

-Both parcels of land, the old foundation site, and the present site of the house, were once owned by former Minnesota Territorial Governor Alexander Ramsey.
+Both parcels of land, the old foundation site and the present site of the house, were once owned by former Minnesota Territorial Governor Alexander Ramsey.
 The original land, and perhaps the original house as well, had some early connection to Levi Griffin and to Joseph A. Pike, who were both connected to the early sawmill industry just outside of Carver in the 1850s and 1860s.
 Griffin lived on Fourth Street East in Carver, and Pike on the corner of Fourth Street West and Ash.
 Pike's 1863 house at 420 Ash Street has a remarkably similar entry portico to the Severin and Sarah Bom House, and both entries are unique to Carver, perhaps suggesting a common builder.

-In 1888 the land on which the house sits was purchased by Swedish immigrants, Johannes S. and Charlotta Lund, who farmed flood plain land running along the banks of the Minnesota River.
+In 1888 the land on which the house sits was purchased by Swedish immigrants, Johannes S. and Charlotta Lund, who farmed land running along the banks of the Minnesota River.
 The Lunds must have had an earlier small frame house on the land, as it was this parcel of land that was declared as being their homestead.
-Johannes Lund was born in Sweden on Aug.
-1, 1834, and Charlotte (Lotta) Lund was born on April 19, 1837 at Fiskarleden (Fiskarheden?), Lars, possibly in Dalarna, Sweden.
+Johannes Lund was born in Sweden in 1834, and Charlotte Lund was born on April 19, 1837 at Fiskarleden (Fiskarheden?)
+Lars, possibly in Dalarna, Sweden.
 The couple married in 1870 in Sweden and in 1885 they immigrated to America.
 By 1886 were settled in Carver County, probably engaged in farming, and perhaps already renting or having a contract to buy the land on which they made their home.